lihe07/protected_integer/README.md

 # Crate: protected_integer

-A simple crate, that protects some variables from being modified by memory tampering tools.
+A simple crate that protects some integer variables from being modified by memory tampering tools.

 ## Usage